Image

 Phase 1/2

-• The study lasts up to 2 years with regular doctor visits.
+• The study lasts up to 2 years, with treatments given daily in 28-day cycles.

 Study details